hz2538/ui-design-grader/README.md

 [AWSCLI](https://aws.amazon.com/cli/?nc1=h_ls) is also needed to be installed and configured for the cluster.

+You need to prepare your App design screenshot, and the semantic annotation image as a pair of the input.
+For the current version, there is no interface for users to annotate.
+If you want to try the website, please download the `flask/testimage` folder for the demo images.

 **Note**: Folder 'flask' and 'spark' were run in different envioronments.
 See full details of the environment settings in *requirements.txt* inside 'flask' and 'spark' folders.